- Learn key elements that go into the management of family child care.

 - the name and dosage of any medication used by a child and how often the medication is needed

 See Lesson Seven in the Safe Environments course for more information on giving medication to children in your care.
 There may be times when children in your care will need medication.
 It may be because they have an ear infection, are suffering discomfort from a diaper rash, or have a chronic illness such as asthma or diabetes that is controlled by the use of medication.
 Medication can significantly affect children’s health.
+Contact your family child care administrator or licensing specialist for a list of forms and documents that are required for administering medicine.

-In addition to information you collect about children and their families, you should contact your family child care administrator or licensing specialist for a list of exactly what forms and documents are required for enrolling children.
+In addition to information you collect about children and their families, contact your family child care administrator or licensing specialist for a list of exactly what forms and documents are required for enrolling children.

 PUB How do you let people know that you have an opening?
 There are effective ways to advertise and attract prospective families to your child care program.
 Some ideas to consider include contacting your local child care resource and referral agency, placing advertisements in newspapers, contacting local job-training programs and colleges, posting a listing on an applicable website, and talking with other providers.